Terracotta Army in Xi'an

 The Terracotta Army (officially named Emperor Qin's Mausoleum Site Museum) is a large collection of statues of warriors and horses located in Lintong District, 40 km northeast of Xi’an.
-It’s estimated to have more than 8,000 terracotta warriors, 130 chariots, 520 horses, and 150 cavalry horses.
+There are more than 8,000 terracotta warriors, 130 chariots, 520 horses, and 150 cavalry horses.

 There are four highlights in the museum, including three pits and the Bronze Chariots and Horses Exhibition Hall.
 All are about 1.5 km east of the tomb of Emperor Qin.
 Pit 1 is the biggest and most crowded.
 Warriors and horses were designed and stationed as if to safeguard the tomb, facing east towards enemies.